Chairil Anwar: Controversy

 Teeuw writes that Anwar came under fire after his death for plagiarism.
 He notes that one instance was due to necessity, as at the time Anwar needed the money to pay for a vaccination.
 Balfas notes that even though Anwar evidently used other people's poems as the basis for some of his, he generally changed them enough and brought new ideas to make them his own.

 Legacy

 Teeuw notes that by 1980 more had been written about Anwar than any other Indonesian writer.
 He also notes that many of them were essays written by young writers, intent on discovering themselves through Anwar's works.
 Teeuw himself describes Anwar as "the perfect poet".

 Leftist critics, including those of Lekra, see Anwar's Westernized individualism as being against the spirit of the Indonesian National Revolution, which they define as being for the people.

 Anwar's poems have been translated into English, French, and Dutch.
 The anniversary of his death is celebrated as National Literature Day.

+Starting from 2025, his birthday is commemorated as Indonesia's National Poetry Day.